Pejmanc/sup/README.md

 ## Introduction

-This is a voice-controlled React application called 'SUP?- Powered by: Alan AI Voice Assistant and NEWS API
+This is a mobile responsive voice-controlled React application called 'SUP?- Powered by: Alan AI Voice Assistant and NEWS API

 ## Alan